ian-fisher-developer/development-tools/README.md

 ## Motivation

 VSCode users know that the application is highly expandable and flexible.
 They also know that discovering all the tools and techniques to configure VSCode is not easy.
-This repository presents a highly enriched VSCode environment for C++ development on Linux.
+This repository presents a highly enriched VSCode environment for quality-oriented C++ development on Linux.

-The repository has a C++ statistics accumulator class and tests.
-The statistics code is not really important.
-It serves to showcase the many additions required to turn VSCode in to a quality-oriented C++ development tool.
+There is a C++ statistics accumulator class and tests.
+The statistics code serves to showcase the many additions required to turn VSCode in to a rich C++ IDE.
 Those many additions are the point of this repository.
-It might be used as a template for new projects.
+It might be used as a template for new VSCode C++ projects.

+Developers using other IDEs, or even the command-line, might be interested in cherry-picking pieces from this project.
+For example, the custom build tasks for mutation testing and code sanitizers are powered by scripts easily transferred to other C++ development environments.

 ## Overview